Housing Information for Degree StudentsHousing at IAU

 Important items to consider:

-- Internet: you will have the possibility to order internet for approximately 40 Euros per month.
+- Internet and utilities: you will have the possibility to order internet for approximately 40 Euros per month.
+Utilities (electricity, gas, water) will cost around 50-100 euros per month.

-- Rent prices tend to be less expensive near Aix/Marseille University (outside of the city center) compared to living in the historical part of Aix.
+- Rent prices tend to be less expensive near Aix/Marseille University (outside of the city center) compared to living in the historical city center of Aix.

-- Most apartments do not have a washing machine.
-It is almost impossible to find a student apartment with a dryer.
+- Most apartments do not have a washing machine, and the French do not use dryers.
 However, the apartment will most probably have a drying rack.
-If your apartment doesn’t have a washing machine, see where the closest laundromat is.
+If your apartment doesn’t have a washing machine, see where the closest laundromat is located.

 - A deposit and guarantee letter from a person who resides in France are often requested.